 One Room Challenge Week 4

-I’m working on my daughter’s room to give her the colorful, boho room of her dreams.
+This post was a part of the One Room Challenge, where I’m working on my daughter’s room to give her the colorful, boho room of her dreams.
 She’s a budding illustrator and she wants a room that reflects her colorful personality.

 - Week 1: Boho Room Plans

 - Week 5: How to Build a Modern Canopy Bed

 - Bonus: DIY Bone Inlay Stencil

 The room still looks exactly like it did last week.
 Maybe a little messier.
 Last week was spring break, so she needs to clean her room before I can work in there.

 Until then, I worked on a smaller project for her room: a dream catcher.